retobuergisser/homepage/content/authors/admin/_index.md

 ### Welcome!

 I am Postdoctoral Researcher at the Department of Political Science, University of Zurich.
-I hold a Ph.D. from the European University Institute and have been a postdoctoral researcher at the University of Bern.
+Prior to joining the IPZ, I was a postdoctoral researcher at the University of Bern.
+I hold a Ph.D. from the European University Institute.

 My main research interests lie in the fields of political economy, comparative politics, and political behavior.
 I am particularly interested in the politics of welfare state and labor market reforms, fiscal and environmental policy preferences, technological change, and growth models.
 In my Ph.D., I have studied the politics of welfare state recalibration in Continental and Southern Europe over the last three decades.
 Currently, I am also part of the [ERC Welfare Priorities](http://welfarepriorities.eu) and the [NORFACE TECHNO](https://www.norface.net/project/techno/) projects.